OmegaDevStudio/Selfcord-Old/docs/selfcord.models.md

 #### _async_ call()
+Initiates a call on the specified channel

 #### _async_ create_webhook(name: Optional[str] = None, avatar_url: Optional[str] = None)
+Creates a webhook in the specified channel

+Args:

+    name (str, optional): Name of the webhook.
+Defaults to None. avatar_url (str, optional): Avatar of the webhook.
+Requires a URL.
+Defaults to None.

+Returns:

+    webhook (Webhook): Returns the created webhook object.

+Raises:

+    NameError: Name is required

 #### _async_ delete()
+Deletes the voice channel object.

 #### _async_ leave()
+Leaves call on the specified channel

 ## selfcord.models.client module